 Facility operators at organizations where nurses practice are required to report to CNOwhen there is reason to believe that a nurse has sexually abused a patient, or is incompetent, or incapacitated.

 Employers are required to report the termination of, or the intent to terminate, employment or privileges for reasons of professional misconduct, incompetence or incapacity.

 Reporting ensures that CNO is alerted if there is a concern that a nurse is not practising safely.
 It allows CNO to take action to protect the public.

-The Mandatory Reporting: A process guide for employers, facility operators and nurses for more details on mandatory reporting obligations and potential outcomes.
+The Reporting Guide for more details on mandatory reporting obligations and potential outcomes.

 File a report now if you have concerns related to a nurses professional conduct or capacity.

 When CNO receives a report from an employer or facility operator, an initial investigation is completed.
 CNO assesses the alleged conduct using a Risk Analysis Tool to determine the level of risk a nurse has to public safety.
 Information gathered from the initial investigation, and the results of the risk tool, are reviewed by CNO’s Executive Director along with any information about the nurse CNO may have previously received.
 Based on this information, the Executive Director determines an appropriate regulatory response.

 Not every report results in a formal investigation.
 Other outcomes can include a member’s formal agreement that they will comply with certain terms, a meeting with a CNO representative or Executive Director, or a direction for the nurse to engage in specific remedial activities that address the gap in practice.